 Records are made to be broken.
 Athletes and courses change; sports change.
 Though it feels historic to us, at 42 years young, Ironman is one of the most nascent sports on earth.
 And the records, faces, and abilities we see today would’ve seemed impossible to those first competitors in 1978.

 The question now is how much faster athletes of all ages, abilities, and nationalities can get over the next four decades in Hawaii—and where they’ll come from and what they’ll look like.
 Ironman has expanded rapidly into new parts of the world in the last 10 years—with first-ever races announced in India, Russia, and a massive growth of events across China.
-While some of those things have been put on hold in the wake of COVID-19, as races continue to be hard hit around the globe, the number of athletes competing on the Big Island from countries that have never had a Kona qualifier before will likely grow.
+While some of those things were put on hold in the wake of COVID-19, when races were hard hit around the globe, the number of athletes competing on the Big Island from countries that have never had a Kona qualifier before will likely grow.
 With it, the race will grow as well: 2022’s race will see the debut of a two-day format of racing, one for men and one for women, to create more spots on the Kona pier for those who qualify.

 Today’s Ironman world champions are racing nearly four hours faster than the original Iron men and women—that’s a huge amount of time.
 And today’s field of athletes looks very different from that group of men standing on San Souci Beach in 1978.
-Going another four hours faster is almost definitely beyond the limit of human potential, but there could come a day when the current records (7:51 for the men and 8:26 for the women) look somewhat pedestrian, and the Hawaii Ironman field looks older, younger, with a wide range of bodies and abilities, and more like the world as a whole.
-The sport has come a long way in 42 years, and it’s not done yet. -Brad Culp
+Going another four hours faster is almost definitely beyond the limit of human potential, but there could come a day when the current records look somewhat pedestrian, and the Hawaii Ironman field looks older, younger, with a wide range of bodies and abilities, and more like the world as a whole.
+The sport has come a long way since its inception, and it’s not done yet. –Brad Culp